Carolina Great Pyrenees Rescue Carolina Great Pyrenees Rescue

 All approved applicants are invited to meet the Pyrs and an officer of the rescue by appointment at the kennels in Indian Trail, NC.
 Most families bring home their new family member that day.
 Those who don’t find their match are welcome to visit again.
 We will help those who appear unready for Pyr ownership find an appropriate rescue to match them with a dog.

-OurĀ non-refundable adoption donation is $300 for adults and $350 for puppies.
+Our non-refundable adoption donation is $300 for seniors over eight years old, $400 for adults, $500 for puppies, and $650 for bonded pairs.
 This includes full vaccination; veterinary care when needed; spay/neuter; heartworm testing and, if necessary, treatment; and professional grooming.

 Read our Pawlicies